algolia/discourse-webhook-collector/README.md

 The corresponding webtask names to put in your Discourse Payload URL are `SendToKeenDev` and `SendToKeen`.

+If you want a head start on creating Keen IO dashboards for your Discourse activity, have a look at [vue-keen-dashboards](https://github.com/algolia/vue-keen-dashboards).
+Includes authentication and deploys easily to Netlify.

 ### HelpScout

 These are the secrets values that are required: